HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 1. Skip the description field.
 1. Set the visibility to private.
 1. Skip the "Initialize this repository with" section.
-1. Click on the green "Create this repository button"
+1. Select the green "Create this repository button"

 <!-- prettier-ignore -->
 !!! caution "Be aware of repository visibility"